We have introduced the following enhancements and changes in the Virtual Office mobile app:

 Real-time audio subtitles in a meeting enable you to view an on-screen transcription of what is spoken during a meeting; if you have trouble hearing what is said or have an uncooperative headset, audio subtitles enable you to participate in a meeting without missing out on important talking points!

-As an iOS user, enjoy a more intuitive experience while creating or editing a personal contact!
+New look for personal contact edit screen: As an iOS user, enjoy a more intuitive experience while creating or editing a personal contact!
 When you create or edit Virtual Office personal contacts, the app interface more closely matches your experience editing personal contacts on your mobile device, allowing you to manage your contacts more efficiently.

 Enhanced contact details and call logs: Enjoy a more intuitive experience when reviewing the details of your contacts!
 When you search for a contact and tap to see their details, immediately see a contact’s job title and a description of their presence status, and start a call or chat with them more quickly.